-- Private label: you rebrand or rename a product already in production under your own label.
+- Private label: You rebrand or rename a product already in production under your own label.
 If you’ve bought a drugstore’s “generic” equivalent of a brand-name product, you’ve seen an example of a private-label business.
 It’s the most popular and profitable business model among Amazon sellers.

-- Wholesale: you purchase brand-name products in bulk from a manufacturer, supplier, or distributor and resell them online as individual units to the end customer.
+- Wholesale: You purchase brand-name products in bulk from a manufacturer, supplier, or distributor and resell them online as individual units to the end customer.
 It’s the second most popular model for Amazon sellers, and among the easiest to launch.

-- Retail arbitrage: you’ll purchase inexpensive or discounted products from a brick-and-mortar retail store, then resell them online.
+- Retail arbitrage: You’ll purchase inexpensive or discounted products from a brick-and-mortar retail store, then resell them online.
 This is a relatively low-cost method—you just pay for the products the gas you burned driving to the store.

-- Online arbitrage: similar to retail arbitrage, except you purchase products from other online marketplaces and resell them online.
+- Online arbitrage: Similar to retail arbitrage, except you purchase products from other online marketplaces and resell them online.

-- Dropshipping: you’ll take online orders for a product on behalf of a manufacturer, supplier, or distributor.
+- Dropshipping: You’ll take online orders for a product on behalf of a manufacturer, supplier, or distributor.
 When a customer makes a purchase, you notify the supplier, who then fulfills and ships the order.
 Next to used items, dropshipping is the best business model if you want to start selling for free.

-- Handmade products: you’ll sell your hand-crafted wares on handmade-friendly platforms like Etsy and Amazon Handmade.
+- Handmade products: You’ll sell your hand-crafted wares on handmade-friendly platforms like Etsy and Amazon Handmade.

-- Used items: you’ll list still-functional items like furniture, video games, art, books, collectibles, and even cars for resale online.
+- Used items: You’ll list still-functional items like furniture, video games, art, books, collectibles, and even cars for resale online.
 This model calls for virtually zero startup investment—the products are already sitting in your closet, garage, or bookshelves.
 You can also source hidden gems from yard sales, consignment shops, and estate sales for cheap.

 Your business model will help determine where you source your products, your marketing plan, and how much you stand to profit.
 Check out our guide to Amazon business models to learn more about each method’s popularity and profitability.

-Note that you can sell online more than one way—for instance, you could start selling used items to earn enough money to develop your own private-label product.
+Note that you can sell online in more than one way—for instance, you could start selling used items to earn enough money to develop your own private-label product.

 Validate your product idea with data

-Here’s a gut check: your product decision can’t hinge on a hunch.
+Here’s a gut check: Your product decision can’t hinge on a hunch.